jaykang920/x2clr/model/Instance/doc/understand_x2.md

  - Link
  - Case

+#### TestFuncTcpSimple

+ - Use timer to periodically send event
+ - Use channel to differentiate client event from server response

-Q1.
+#### Q1.
 How to bind / post events from other Cases using TcpServer?

  - Receiving is simple with Flow event subscription.
  - Sending is through Flow to TcpServer Case, then to the LinkSession.